 (Public domain via WikiArt)

-Crocus Minuet II is an original acrylic painting on stretched canvas, showcasing the first blooms of purple and white crocuses in the garden grasses against a wooden garden border.
+Crocus Minuet II shows the first blooms of purple and white crocuses in the garden grasses against a wooden garden border.
 A dance of purple and white crocus burst forth from the first grasses of spring.
-Loose palette knife brushstrokes convey the energy of Spring as it conquers Winters quiet.
-View available artwork by Helena Kuttner-Giasson
+Loose palette knife brushstrokes convey the energy of Spring as it conquers Winters quiet. ~Helena Kuttner-Giasson

 Yayoi Kusama, Ready to Blossom in the Morning, 1989